semgrep/semgrep-docs/docs/semgrep-ci/manual-ci-setup.md

 By default, Semgrep CI exits with exit code 1 if the scan returns any findings.
 This causes the job to fail.

 Semgrep provides a **fail open** option.
 This enables you to suppress findings or internal Semgrep errors that block your pipeline.
-Use any of the following commands:
+You can accomplish this in several different ways:

 <dl>
 	<dt><code>semgrep ci</code></dt>